RetroDECK/ES-DE/USERGUIDE-DEV.md

 Note that while the games start directly on desktop operating systems when launched from ES-DE, on Android you will need to select _Start Core_ inside RetroArch after having launched the file.

+**Starboard on Android**

+On Android specifically there's support for the [Starboard](https://github.com/get-starboard/starboard) compatibility layer for running PortMaster games.
+The integration with ES-DE is very streamlined as there's built-in ES-DE sync functionality in Starboard which will export .port files for your games directly into the `ROMs/ports` directory.
+Refer to the Starboard documentation for more information about this.

+To run these games, make sure to use the _Starboard (Standalone)_ emulator entry, either system-wide via the _Alternative emulators_ interface in the _Other settings_ menu or on a per-game basis via the metadata editor.

 **idTech4A++ on Android**

 On Android specifically there's support for the idTech game engine collection [idTech4A++](https://github.com/glKarin/com.n0n3m4.diii4a) which allows you to run a number of Doom games and Quake games and much more.
 To launch these games from ES-DE simply create a file with the .idtech extension in the ports directory (it's also the same setup for the doom and quake systems) containing the short name of the game as a single entry in the file.
 For example to run Doom you'd enter _zdoom_ and for Quake you'd enter _quake1_.
 Refer to the idTech4A++ documentation for more information.